Atomic Consistency Preference Optimization for Long-Form Question Answering: Introduction

 Inspired by the success of these inference-time hallucination reduction techniques in long-form question answering, we propose a self-supervised training approach that extends these principles to the alignment phase, enabling models to learn inherent factuality without reliance on external supervision.
 Although versions of self-supervised preference tuning has been explored in prior works, such as FactTune and SKT \citep{zhang2024self, tian2023fine}, these methods remain computationally expensive due to their heavy reliance on GPT-3.5 for extracting individual atomic facts and verification questions.
 Further, for factual calibration, self-consistency-based approaches have been shown to outperform confidence estimation methods such as self-evaluation in SKT and atomic question confidence in FactTune \citep{huang2024calibrating}.
 Recent work on reasoning tasks further highlights that self-consistency-based alignment tuning outperforms alternative methods \citep{prasad2024self}.

-Our proposed method, Atomic Consistency Preference Optimization (\acpo), eliminates the need for larger models, relying solely on the base LLM and a lightweight BERT-based sentence embedder.
-Specifically, \acpo\ leverages the principle of atomic self-consistency i.e. factual consistency across stochastically sampled responses, as introduced in ASC \citep{thirukovalluru2024atomicASC}, to construct preference-alignment data pairs.
-This self-supervised approach enhances factuality without external knowledge bases or stronger models, offering a scalable, efficient solution.
-Our contributions are as follows: \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item \acpo\, a novel, scalable, self-supervised preference tuning method to improve long-form factoid QA abilities without reliance on any stronger LLMs or knowledge bases. \item We show that \acpo\ effectively reduces hallucinations, improves factual precision by +1.5 points over \factalign, a strong supervised method, on LongFact \citep{wei2024long} and BioGen \citep{min2023factscore} datasets. \item Through systematic ablations, we show that atomic self-consistency provides a strong and effective signal for curating alignment data for large language models, outperforming its direct application at inference time. \end{itemize}
+We propose Atomic Consistency Preference Optimization (\acpo), a scalable self-supervised framework for enhancing factuality in long-form generation.
+Unlike prior methods, \acpo\ does not depend on external knowledge bases or stronger models.
+Instead, it relies solely on a base large language model and a lightweight BERT-based embedder.
+Specifically, \acpo\ applies atomic self-consistency—the factual agreement across multiple stochastically sampled responses \citep{thirukovalluru2024atomicASC}—to efficiently construct preference-alignment pairs without supervision.
+Our contributions are: \begin{itemize}[noitemsep, topsep=0pt, leftmargin=*] \item \acpo\, a novel, privacy-guaranteed, cost-efficient self-supervised preference tuning method to improve long-form factoid QA abilities without reliance on any stronger LLMs or knowledge bases.